 1 – Fable III:

-Those on the lookout for an action RPG open world game just like Oblivion can feast their eyes on Fable III.
+Those on the lookout for an action RPG open-world similar to the game in question can feast their eyes on Fable III.
 It’s the latest iteration in the Fable series and is developed by Lionhead Studios for the Xbox 360 and PC.
 You’ll be called on to seize power, show valor and embark on an epic adventure that will lead to the crown.
 The story takes place 50 years after the events of Fable II and tests the boundaries of morality, according to the maker.
 Besides just providing intense gameplay pleasure, the title also seems to offer aural bliss by roping in the likes of some big Hollywood names.
-These include the brilliant voice talents of Stephen Fry, Bernard Hill, Ben Kinsley and John Cleese.
+These include the brilliant vocal talents of Stephen Fry, Bernard Hill, Ben Kinsley, and John Cleese.

 2 – Fallout 3:

-If you loved playing Oblivion, then Fallout 3 is just the title for you.
-And like the game in question, this action RPG open world game is also developed by Bethesda.
-Set against a futuristic background, the title invites players to explore the vast expanses of Capital Wasteland.
+If you loved playing Oblivion, then Fallout 3 is just the game for you.
+And like the game in question, this action RPG open-world game is also developed by Bethesda.
+Set against a futuristic background, Fallout 3 invites players to explore the vast expanses of Capital Wasteland.
 The enhanced Vault-tec engineering has managed to keep threats such as raiders, giant insects and super mutants well at bay.
 Here, you must step out of your comfort zone and search for your father by trudging through the harsh wasteland.
 Additionally, you can experience this fantastic universe from a first- and third-person perspective.
 And like the aforementioned gem mentioned in our games similar to Oblivion list, this one also lets you exercise the power of choice.

 3 – Red Dead Redemption:

 Get ready to experience a good old fashioned American Old West duel in Red Dead Redemption.
-Packed with loads of action and adventure, the game is set in early 1900’s where the cowboy era is seen coming to an end.
+Packed with loads of action and adventure, the game is set in the early 1900s where the cowboy era is seen coming to an end.
 Follow the escapades of John Marston who tries to face his blood-tinted past and bring justice to the land.
-In this title, you’ll be able to dabble in all things synonymous with the Old West.
-This includes dramatic train robberies, gun battles and bounty hunting.
+In Red Dead Redemption, you’ll be able to dabble in all things synonymous with the Old West.
+This includes dramatic train robberies, gun battles, and bounty hunting.
 Crafted by Rockstar, Red Dead Redemption is compatible with the Xbox 360 and PS3 consoles.
 Furthermore, the open-world attribute extends across the multiplayer mode as well, where up to 16 players can form posses of up to 8 players each.

 4 – Ravensword: The Fallen King: